Tentacled Snake Care Sheet

 Tentacled Snake Housing

 A single adult tentacled snake can be kept in a 20-gallon “long” aquarium, although I have found this species does best when kept in small groups.
 Up to four can be kept in a standard 55- to 60-gallon aquarium.
 A 125-gallon aquarium can comfortably house up to seven tentacled snakes.
 The surface area in the aquarium is more important than its height, but the aquarium should be tall enough to allow both a proper water depth and clearance between the water and the aquarium top, as tentacled snakes are good escape artists.
 A haul-out area can be provided, but in the nearly six years I have worked with tentacled snakes, I have never known them to use one.
 The ideal water depth appears to be between 6 and 12 inches.
-Provide plenty of hiding places and anchoring sites.
+Provide plenty of hiding places and anchoring sites with various aquarium habitat accessories.
 Tentacled snakes use their prehensile tails to anchor themselves, much like a seahorse.
 Driftwood, stones, logs and aquatic plants (live or artificial) can be used to create the ideal habitat.

 Water quality, particularly the pH, must be monitored to ensure healthy tentacled snakes.
 An ideal pH is between 5.0 and 6.6.
 Use an aquarium buffer or blackwater conditioner to maintain pH in this acidic range, as alkali pH can cause skin problems in tentacled snakes.
 Ammonia, nitrite and nitrate should also be monitored and kept at a level as close to zero as possible (although healthy snakes will be very tolerant of spikes in any of these parameters).
-Test kits for pH, ammonia, nitrite and nitrate are easily found at pet shops that sell tropical fish and are very simple to use.
+Test kits for pH, ammonia, nitrite and nitrate are easily found at pet shops and online reptile stores that sell tropical fish and are very simple to use.

 Photo Credit: Ashley Troy Quick